MEGA65/mega65-user-guide/style-guide.md

   appear in a particular way, remember to reset anything you have changed back to the default.
 These especially include `setlength`.

+* Fonts.
+When referring to buttons, or elements of a webpage, you can highlight them with bold text.
+When referring to filenames that the MEGA65 uses (either on a disk or on an SD card), please use the fixed-width font using `{\tt <your text here}` syntax.
+If you're referring to a part of a MEGA65 screen (regardless if it's text in the editor or in a configuration screen), please use `\screentext{<your text here>}` syntax instead.

 * If you're stuck on when to use commas and hyphens refer to the [Microsoft style guide](https://docs.microsoft.com/en-us/style-guide/punctuation/commas).